 We are one of the largest providers of highly engineered thermal solutions for process industries.
-For 61 years, we have served a diverse base of thousands of customers around the world in attractive and growing markets, including energy, chemical processing and power generation.
+For over 60 years, we have served a diverse base of thousands of customers around the world in attractive and growing markets, including energy, chemical processing and power generation.
 We are a global leader and one of the few thermal solutions providers with a global footprint and a full suite of products (heating cables, tubing bundles and control systems) and services (design optimization, engineering, installation and maintenance services) required to deliver comprehensive solutions to complex projects.
 We serve our customers locally through a global network of sales and service professionals and distributors in more than 30 countries and through our four manufacturing facilities on three continents.
-These global capabilities and longstanding relationships with some of the largest multinational energy, chemical processing, power and engineering, procurement and construction, or "EPC", companies in the world have enabled us to diversify our revenue streams and opportunistically access high growth markets worldwide.
-For fiscal 2015, approximately 63% of our revenues were generated outside of the United States.
-Recently, we have begun to execute a strategy to acquire products and businesses that offer complementary products and services to our core thermal solution offerings.
+These global capabilities and longstanding relationships with some of the largest multinational energy, chemical processing, power and engineering, procurement and construction, or "EPC," companies in the world have enabled us to diversify our revenue streams and opportunistically access high growth markets worldwide.
+For fiscal 2016, approximately 55% of our revenues were generated outside of the United States.
+Over the last fifteen months we have acquired three companies, Unitemp Close Corporation ("Unitemp"), Sumac Fabrication Co.
+Ltd. ("Sumac") and Industrial Process Insulators, Inc. ("IPI"), that offer complementary products and services to our core thermal solution offerings.
+We are actively pursuing strategic opportunities to expand our product and service offerings through strategic acquisitions.

 Our thermal solutions, also referred to as heat tracing, provide an external heat source to pipes, vessels and instruments for the purposes of freeze protection, temperature and flow maintenance, environmental monitoring, and surface snow and ice melting.
-Customers typically purchase our products when constructing a new facility, which we refer to as Greenfield projects, or when performing maintenance, repair and operations on a facility's existing heat-traced pipes or upgrading or expanding a current facility, which we refer to collectively as "MRO/UE".
+Customers typically purchase our products when constructing a new facility, which we refer to as Greenfield projects, or when performing maintenance, repair and operations on a facility's existing heat-traced pipes or upgrading or expanding a current facility, which we refer to collectively as "MRO/UE."
 A large processing facility may require our thermal solutions for a majority of its pipes, with the largest facilities containing hundreds of thousands of feet of heat-tracing cable and thousands of control points.
 Our products are low in cost relative to the total cost of a typical processing facility, but critical to the safe and profitable operation of the facility.
 These facilities are often complex, with numerous classified areas that are inherently hazardous and where product safety concerns are paramount.
 We believe that our strong brand and established reputation for safety, reliability and customer service are critical contributors to our customers' purchasing decisions.

 Our customers' need for MRO/UE solutions provides us with an attractive recurring revenue stream.
 Customers typically use the incumbent heat tracing provider for MRO/UE projects to avoid complications and compatibility problems associated with switching providers.
 We typically begin to realize meaningful MRO/UE revenue from new Greenfield installations one to three years after completion of the project as customers begin to remove and replace our products during routine and preventative maintenance on in-line mechanical equipment, such as pipes and valves.
 As a result, our growth has been driven by new facility construction, as well as by servicing our continually growing base of solutions installed around the world, which we refer to as our installed base.
-Approximately 59% of our revenues for fiscal 2015 were derived from such MRO/UE activities.
+Approximately 66% of our revenues for fiscal 2016 were derived from such MRO/UE activities.